Hospitals & Asylums

 other medical specialties the quality of care for Americans with mental

 health problems remains as poor today as it was several years ago.
-This comes
+This

-1999.
+in 1999.
 Similarly, patients hospitalized for mental illness are only

 marginally likely to receive appropriate follow-up care according to the